decentxyz/DecentSDK-docs/SDK/Release Mechanisms/ZKEdition.md

 ## Getting Started

-To begin we'll import the DecentSDK, chain configurations, and the Edition module.
+To begin we'll import the DecentSDK, chain configurations, and the ZKEdition module.

 Then we'll setup our signer (via wagmi/ethers) and create a new instance of the DecentSDK.